Storing CrUX CWV Data for URLs Using Python for SEOs

 Why is CrUX Data Important for Website Owners?

-CrUX data is invaluable for website owners as it offers insights into their site’s performance based on actual user interactions.
+CrUX data is invaluable for website owners because it offers insights into their site’s performance based on actual user interactions.
 This information helps identify areas for improvement in speed, responsiveness, and stability.

 How Can I Access and Use CrUX Data?